How Hard Is It to Learn French on a Scale of 1 to 10?

 Presently, French stands as one of the six working languages of the United Nations, alongside Chinese, Arabic, Russian, Spanish, and English.
 Furthermore, the French language holds official status within various international organizations, such as the International Olympic Committee and the North Atlantic Treaty Organization (NATO).

-For sure, another interesting fact about this issue.
-Standard French is based on the language spoken in Paris.
+Another interesting fact about this issue is that Standard French is based on the language spoken in Paris.
 Nevertheless, the reference point for French instruction in many countries is the Ile-de-France dialect.

 How easy is it to learn French online?